 The price hike applies equally to as-rolled, normalized, quenched-and-tempered, and wide cut-to-length plate products.
-It is effective immediately on all new, non-contract orders confirmed to ship the week of March 5 or later, the company said in a letter to customers on Wednesday, Jan.
-18.
+It is effective immediately on all new, non-contract orders, the company said in a letter to customers on Friday, Feb.
+24.

-SSAB said the increase is in addition to the March raw material surcharge set to be announced on Thursday, Feb.
-16. Published extras, regional freight premiums, and non-preferred freight mode extras will be applied.
+SSAB said the increase is in addition to last month’s $60-per-ton price hikes and April’s raw material surcharge, which is set to be announced on Thursday, March 20.
+Published extras, regional freight premiums, and non-preferred freight mode extras will also be applied, the company said.

 Recall that SSAB implemented a raw materials surcharge, or RMS, in March 2022, following the outbreak of the war in Ukraine, which temporarily drove scrap costs sharply higher.

 SSAB Americas is a subsidiary of Swedish steelmaker SSAB.
-The company operates plate mills in Mobile and in Montpelier, Iowa.
+The company operates plate mills in Mobile, Ala., and in Montpelier, Iowa.

 Latest in Steel Products Prices North America